silviuoprea/checkthat/task3/README.md

 TBA

 ## Evaluation Metrics
 This task is evaluated as a classification task.
-We will use accuracy, and F1 measure.
+We will use the F1-macro measure for the ranking of teams.

 ## Baselines